frabbit/scuts-slides/slides/slide130.md

 ### Resolution Scopes

-There are different scopes where we look for **candidates**.
+There are different scopes where the algorithm looks for **candidates**.
-The order is important, because the first scope wins atm.
+The checking order is important, because the first scope wins atm.
-The algorithm is looking in the local scope first and moves step by step to the global scope.
+The algorithm is looking in the local scope first and moves step by step to the global scope until it finds a suitable candidate.

 1. Call site scopes
 	1. local